Fabrizio99/Learning-JavaScript/README.md

 # Learning-JavaScript
-This section is focused on everything which is involved to learn JavaScript.
+this repository will be focused on learning JavaScript from zero.